 In the dub, it is accompanied by half-dramatic, half-whimsical nonsense.

 Then, when Leomon shows up, it switches to full dramatic nonsense.

 SPEAKING OF LEOMON

 He sounds different.
 Same actor, but he’s lost the rumbly, serious majesty of his voice from before.
-It’s not bad – it makes his voice sound younger and less humble, which I guess is appropriate now that he doesn’t have the fear of Devimon looming over the island.
+It’s not bad – it makes his voice sound younger and less serious, which is fair now that he doesn’t have the fear of Devimon looming over the island.
 He actually sounds a lot like the original voice actor.
 It was just weird to hear after 10 years.

 Koushirou recognizes Elecmon.
 Taichi recognized Kentarumon.
 Takeru recognizes Yukidarumon.
 Those pairs of individuals did not meet.

 Elecmon: “We’re here to help, too!”